 There's nothing worse than deciding to make healthy eating a priority, only to walk into a grocery store and ask yourself, "So what in here is healthy?"
-Instead of spending 30 minutes comparing two different kinds of bread in an attempt to determine which one is better for you, add these items to your weekly shopping list, and you'll be out of there in a flash.
+Instead of spending 30 minutes comparing two different kinds of bread in an attempt to determine which one is better for you, add these items to your weekly shopping list (in addition to the best non-perishable foods), and you'll be out of there in a flash.

 Whole milk has gotten a bad rap lately because of all the other low-fat options, but there's no denying that it's full of nutrients like calcium, vitamin D, and phosphorus.
 These three ingredients are crucial for aiding bone growth and strength.
 Phosphorus is also used during energy production, and it helps maintain proper communication between cells.

 Milk also contains vitamin B12 and riboflavin, which keep the red blood cells healthy.
 The latter also plays an important role in maintaining a healthy metabolism.

 The best way to reap the benefits whole milk is, of course, to just drink a glass of it, but you can also use it when baking or cooking.
 If you're lactose-intolerant but still want milk's nutrients, you can find many of these ingredients in supplement form, like vitamin B12.